A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Methods

-where $F_{S-CNN}$ is a Spherical CNNs with trainable parameters $\theta_{S-CNN}$.
-In Spherical CNNs, the gradient scheme is explicitly taken into account in the input, enabling them to better handle variations in the gradient scheme that can occur between different acquisition protocols or imaging sites.
-Additionally, Spherical CNNs can better handle the distribution of training data, as they are naturally suited to working with data on a sphere.
-Overall, these benefits of spherical convolution can lead to improved accuracy and robustness in the analysis of diffusion MRI signals.
+Here, $F_{S-CNN}$ represents the Spherical CNNs, characterized by their trainable parameters $\theta_{S-CNN}$.
+One of the distinct advantages of Spherical CNNs is their explicit consideration of the gradient scheme in the input.
+This capability enables them to adeptly manage variations in gradient schemes that may arise from different acquisition protocols or disparate imaging sites.
+Moreover, owing to their inherent spherical structure, Spherical CNNs can more effectively handle the distribution of training data that resides in a spherical domain.
+Cumulatively, the unique attributes of spherical convolution present significant improvements in the accuracy and robustness when analyzing diffusion MRI signals.
+During the training phase, the shared network $F_{S-CNN}$ utilizes the input data.
+This data comprises $2^K\shortminus1$ distinct shell configurations, which can be described as

-Suppose $L_{t}$ is a loss function designed for the downstream task.
-Let $x$ be the input of the framework.
-During training, the shared network $F_{S-CNN}$ is trained using the input data and there are $2^K\shortminus1$ unique shell configurations, represented by:

-By targeting different diffusion properties $y$ and with the dynamic head setting.
-The learning objective can be expressed as:
+Where $\delta^{k}$ is a Bernoulli selector variable that can take on values in {0, 1}.
+By aiming at diverse diffusion properties denoted by $y$ and combined with the dynamic head setting, the learning objective at the $i^{th}$ input can be articulated as: